donkuri/Kaishi/README.md

 <img src="https://github.com/donkuri/Kaishi/blob/main/pics/back-card.png" alt="Back of a Card in Kaishi 1.5k" style="width: 100%; height: auto">

 As you can see, furigana gives the reading of the word, with the meaning right below.
 Audio for the word and for the sentence are then available for you.
 If you would like, you can also add pitch accent, see below.
+If there are notes related to that specifc card, they are displayed down below.

 ## The genesis of the deck